mongodb-developer/SpringSearch/dummyData/SpringAI.md

 - Integrated OpenAI GPT-4 as a chat model with streaming responses
 - Used local Ollama model with the `ollama` starter for LLM and embedding
-- Configured MongoDB Atlas Vector Search as the vector store  use the [[SpringAI API]]
+- Configured MongoDB Vector Search as the vector store  use the [[SpringAI API]]
 - Created a simple RAG-based QA API with `@RestController`
 - Used `PromptTemplate` and `MessageChatModel` for system-role chat composition